A baquiano, in rural Venezuela and Colombia, is

-Baqueanos is a program to develop and grow the audience for traditional Latin American harp music.
-The program provides logistic and material support to performers and to collaborators in presentation of public concerts, school presentations, workshops, restaurant entertainment, etc. For widest reach to the public, events are mostly admission-free or no-cover-charge, with revenues coming mainly from donations and sale of recordings.
-Any group or individual may negotiate sponsorship of a private or public performance.
+Baquianos is a program to develop and grow the audience for traditional Latin American harp music in North America.
+The program offers logistic and material support to performers and to collaborators in presentation of public concerts, school presentations, workshops, restaurant entertainment, etc. To reach a wide audience, events are intended to be mostly admission-free or no-cover-charge.
+Revenues come mainly from donations and sale of recordings.
+Any group or individual may sponsor a private or public performance.

 - Logistic and Material Support for qualified Latin American harpists wishing to perform in North America;

 - Assistance to groups and Individuals who will sponsor Latin American harp events in North America; and